 Child and Teen Checkups (C&TC) is Minnesota’s Early Periodic Screening, Diagnosis, and Treatment (EPSDT) program.
 EPSDT is a federal program required in every state to provide quality well-child care for children eligible for Medicaid.
 It is administered by the Minnesota Department of Human Services with technical and clinical assistance from the Minnesota Department of Health.

 |EARLY – Assessing and identifying problems early|

 |PERIODIC – Checking children’s health at periodic, age-appropriate intervals|

 |SCREENING – Providing physical, mental, developmental, dental, hearing, vision, and other screening tests to detect potential problems|

 |DIAGNOSIS – Performing diagnostic tests to follow up when a risk is identified, and|

 |TREATMENT – Control, correct or reduce health problems found|

 Newborns, children, and adolescents, through the age of 20 who are eligible for Medicaid should get routine Child and Teen Checkups.
 There are over 500,000 children eligible for C&TC in Minnesota.

-Comprehensive and periodic screening, or well-child checkups are the foundation of the C&TC program.
+Comprehensive and periodic screening or well-child checkups are the foundation of the C&TC program.
 Periodic examinations or screenings are delivered according to the C&TC Schedule of Age-Related Screening Standards, also known as the Periodicity Schedule.
-(This link includes both the new C&TC Schedule, effective October 1, 2017; and the current C&TC Schedule, effective through September 30, 2017.)
 This helps to assure that health problems are screened for, diagnosed, and treated early, before they become more complex and treatment becomes more costly.